Sitecore/developer-portal/apps/devportal/data/markdown/pages/downloads/Resource_files_for_Modules/index.md

 ---
-title: Resource files for Modules
+title: "Resource files for Modules"
-description: 'Module resource files for upgrading Core, Master and Web.
-Download and use the packages for the modules and versions you are upgrading from.
+description: "Module resource files for upgrading Core, Master and Web.Download and use the packages for the modules and versions you are upgrading from."
-'
 origin: https://dev.sitecore.net/Downloads/Resource_files_for_Modules.aspx
 ---